ufal/whisper_streaming/README.md

 The backend is loaded only when chosen.
 The unused one does not have to be installed.

-3) Sentence segmenter (aka sentence tokenizer)
+3) Optional, not recommended: sentence segmenter (aka sentence tokenizer)

+Two buffer trimming options are integrated and evaluated.
+They have impact on the quality and latency.
+The default "segment" option performs better according to our tests and does not require any sentence segmentation installed.

+The other option, "sentence" -- trimming at the end of confirmed sentences, requires sentence segmenter installed.
 It splits punctuated text to sentences by full stops, avoiding the dots that are not full stops.
 The segmenters are language specific.
 The unused one does not have to be installed.
 We integrate the following segmenters, but suggestions for better alternatives are welcome.

 - `pip install opus-fast-mosestokenizer` for the languages with codes `as bn ca cs de el en es et fi fr ga gu hi hu is it kn lt lv ml mni mr nl or pa pl pt ro ru sk sl sv ta te yue zh`